 The HRSA Federal Office of Rural Health Policy funded rural communities to implement substance use disorder treatment programs as part of the 330A Outreach Authority program.
 This program focuses on expanding access to healthcare services in rural areas.
-Examples of current 330A Outreach Authority grantees and other promising programs that developed a substance use disorder treatment program in a rural community are provided below.
-Substance use disorder treatment program model information is available in Module 2.
+Examples of current 330A Outreach Authority grantees and other organizations that developed a program addressing substance use disorder in a rural community are provided below.
+Substance use disorder program model information is available in Module 2.

 Affiliated Service Providers of Indiana